puffyCid/lief-osquery/README.md

 Clone this repository
 Clone the osquery respository
-Download the prebuilt nightly LIEF binaries from https://lief.quarkslab.com/packages/sdk/ Place the include and lib folders into the checkedout directory
+Download the prebuilt nightly LIEF binaries from https://lief.quarkslab.com/packages/sdk/ Place the include and lib folders into the darwin/ and/or windows/

-Place the cloned directory into the external directory in the checkedout osquery directory Follow the osquery build process at https://osquery.readthedocs.io/en/stable/development/building/ When configuring the build osquery include the argument `-DLIEF_ROOT=<path to checkedout lief-osquery/{windows,darwin}>`
+Place the darwin and/or windows into the `external` directory in osquery Follow the osquery build process at https://osquery.readthedocs.io/en/stable/development/building/ When configuring the build osquery include the argument `-DLIEF_ROOT=<path to checkedout lief-osquery/{windows,darwin}>`
 ```